wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 of overhead, which degrades performance and results in larger function latency.
 This phenomenon is perhaps unique for serverless functions, because the execution time of a typical function is comparable with the OS's scheduling quantum.

+The paper also noted that there exists a conflict of interest between service provider and users, as the former tends to to over-subscribe the system in order to reduce the amount of physical resources dedicated to serverless, which increases function latency as discussed earlier, while the latter favors low latency.
+In addition, since users are billed by the amount of time spent on executing the functions, an over-subscribed system also tends to generate more profit for the service provider.